hklu21/Python-Projects/Rock_Paper_Scissors/README.md

 ## Instruction:

-This is a simple Rock-Paper-Scissors Game game GUI built by Python and Tkinter.
+This is a simple Rock-Paper-Scissors game GUI built by Python and Tkinter.

 The application is distributed by PyInstaller.